What’s New for 2015

 Stratton invests $7 million for a two-year total of $21 million

-Stratton Mountain, VT -- It truly is Christmas in July as shiny new gondola cabins, the latest HKD snowguns, new snowcats, two new glades, buses and bullwheels, grips, racks and rental gear … arrive in what will be a $7 million capital investment for the upcoming season at Stratton Mountain.
+Stratton Mountain, VT -- It truly was Christmas in July as shiny new gondola cabins, the latest HKD snowguns, new snowcats, two new glades, buses and bullwheels, grips, racks and rental gear … arrive in what will be a $7 million capital investment for the upcoming season at Stratton Mountain.

 These projects follow on the heels of last year’s $10.5 million investment that touched virtually every aspect of the resort experience.
 Additional projects this summer, including new Village shops and restaurants, expansion of the Carlos Otis Clinic and the Patricia Kaltsas Performing Arts Center at Stratton Mountain School, bring that two-year total to more than $21 million.